Today's Articles

 Mae Barnes(album cover)

-The birth of Mae Barnes in 1907 is celebrated on this date.
+This date celebrates the birth of Mae Barnes in 1907.
 She was a Black dancer and singer whose basic swinging approach fell between jazz and middle-of-the-road pop music.

 From New York City, Edith May Stith (her name at birth) grew up in Manhattan.
 At age 12, she dropped out of school, moved to Cleveland, and got a job as a chorus girl at the Plantation Club in Harlem.
 She toured the South as a vaudeville performer and, in 1924, made her Broadway start in the revue "Runnin' Wild."
 The show introduced the Charleston to Broadway.
 As a stage performer, Barnes was nicknamed "the bronze Ann Pennington," after the Broadway star.